RuedigerMoeller/kontraktor/README.md

 * **boilerplate free**.
 No need for handcrafted message dispatch, no need for a definition of "Message" classes or Actor-Interfaces.
 Full typesafety integrates well with code completion and refactoring features of modern IDEs
 * **no** instrumentation agent or post compilation task required

-Kontraktor can be used as a model to deal with **concurrency and parallelism**, however its perfectly valid to just make use of Kontraktors **rich Remoting infrastructure** to ease creation of distributed **'Microservice'** alike application topologies.
+Kontraktor can be used as a model to deal with **concurrency and parallelism**, however its perfectly valid to just make use of Kontraktors **rich remoting infrastructure** to ease creation of distributed 'Microservice' alike application topologies.

 * expose an actor as a TCP service, a WebService, or via WebSockets with little effort (1-liner)
 * directly do actor calls from a JavaSccript client [involves proxy generation]